hyperspy/hyperspy/doc/user_guide/model.rst

 Saving and loading the result of the fit
 ----------------------------------------

-To save the result of the fit to a single file use :py:meth:`~.model.save_parameters2file` and :py:meth:`~.model.load_parameters_from_file` to load back the results into the same model structure.
+To save the result of the fit to a single file use :py:meth:`~.model.Model.save_parameters2file` and :py:meth:`~.model.Model.load_parameters_from_file` to load back the results into the same model structure.

 Exporting the result of the fit
 -------------------------------